jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure v2/Get Resource Configuration.md

 # Usage
-To retrieve the configuration data for a resource, you can utilize NetBrain's built-in configuration file function, which does not require the use of an API.
-This function enables you to quickly obtain the necessary configuration information for your resources.
+To retrieve the configuration data for a resource, you can utilize NetBrain's built-in configuration file function, which does not require coding.
+This function enables you to quickly obtain the resource configuration.

 # Table of Contents